OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:27

-He is the one who comes after me, the straps of whose sandals I am not worthy to untie.”
+He is the one who comes after me, whose sandals I am not worthy to untie.”

 ## John 1:28